 Drinking this type of water is one of the best things you can do for your health.
-In fact, you can increase your pH by drinking alkaline water more than any other habit—even adopting a raw vegan diet!
+In fact, drinking alkaline water will increase your pH more than any other habit—even adopting a raw vegan diet!

 Water sold as “alkaline water” is available at most grocery stores.
-Besides being inconvenient and expensive, there are several issues with bottled water alkalinity claims that don’t (ahem) hold water–their pH claims are often wildly wrong, because if they are creating alkalized water through ionization, this process doesn’t permanently change the nature of the water–it reverts back within a few hours.
-Or if they are claiming alkalinity through mineralization, they use synthetic “mineral” additives your body can’t use.
+Besides being inconvenient and expensive, there are several issues with bottled water alkalinity claims that don’t (ahem) hold water.
+Their pH often is less alkaline than you’d expect, because if the water is alkalized through ionization, this process doesn’t permanently change the nature of the water, and it reverts back within a few hours.
+If the alkalinity is achieved through mineralization, expect synthetic “mineral” additives your body can’t use.

-Ultimately, I chose the Life Ionizer water ionization system for my own home.
+Ultimately, I chose the Influence Ionizer water ionization system for my own home.

 And a wonderful side-benefit to increased health?
 Weight loss.

 How Does Alkaline Water Help with Weight Loss?